Computer Generation of Disordered Networks with Targeted Structural Properties: Conclusion

 \section{Conclusion}

 Computer-generated disordered spatial networks are essential to many fields in the natural and social sciences.
-We modified the Keating strain energy to adapt the existing WWW algorithm to networks with arbitrary coordination number statistics.
-We also adjusted the degree of disorder in the generated networks by modifying the bond-bending force constant and the temperature profile governing the Monte Carlo evolution in the Keating energy.
+We modified the Keating strain energy to adapt the existing WWW algorithm to networks with arbitrary coordination number statistics, in particular to networks with valencies higher than four. \replace{We also adjusted}{For the first time, we tuned }the degree and type of disorder in the generated networks by \replace{modifying}{simultaneously adjusting} the bond-bending force constant in the Keating energy and the temperature profile governing the Monte Carlo evolution .
 To analyze the effect of these adjustments on the resulting networks, we introduced an extensive set of order metrics covering network primitives, homogeneity, isotopy, and topology.
+This set provides a novel statistical classification of structural disorder in networks.

 As a case study, we statistically reproduced four disordered biophotonic networks responsible for structural color in various beetles.
 Starting with six crystalline networks, we randomly sampled the algorithm inputs to generate datasets containing thousands of disordered networks.
 Next, we trained a feedforward neural network to predict order metrics derived from the algorithm's inputs.
+The neural network predictions enable the efficient generation of disordered networks with targeted average structural properties.
 Our results show that the Keating energy enables precise control over short-range order metrics by quantifying disorder in bond lengths and angles.
 However, we observed higher statistical variance in long-range metrics that measure pore sizes and hyperuniformity.
+We found that all biophotonic networks are hyperuniform.

 This work paves the way for studying the relationship between the structure of disordered spatial networks and their properties.
 Optical simulations on the generated network datasets are an essential next step in understanding structural color in disordered photonic materials.
 Observing the effects of individual order metrics on the reflectance spectra obtained with finite-difference time-domain simulations will reveal the relevant correlations between structural and optical properties.
+While hyperuniformity has been related to the opening of photonic band gaps (PBGs) at high refractive index contrasts \cite{florescu2009, froufe2016, rothammer2021, siedentop2024}, the connection to structural color at lower refractive index contrasts is not yet understood.